 - Is there something that makes your family unique?
 Are you a mother of multiples?
 Does one of your children have a special need?
 Are you an allergy family?
 Google using search terms like “allergy support” and your city name.

-- Are you really into home schooling?
-Or family yoga?
-I’m sure there is something out there for you too!
+- Are you really passionate about something, like homeschooling or family yoga?
+I’m sure there is something out there for you, too!

-Any other suggestions for our readers on where to find mom groups?
+Any other suggestions for our readers on where to find friendships as a working mom?